 I’ve squirreled away the breakfast and dessert pouches for another day, when I’m out my own and can enjoy the full pouch to myself!

 Summit to Eat meal pouches start from £4.50.
+Prices correct at time of publishing.

 I was sent 4 pouches for the purpose of this review; however all views are honest and my own.